Advancing sustainability standards

 Meeting its advanced sustainability aspirations and forward-thinking design criteria, the modern structure offers a 21st century hub for students, faculty and the Cincinnati business community.
 Visitors are welcomed through an impressive four-story, open lobby atrium, a natural place for meetings and informal gathering.
 Arranged in irregular-shaped quadrants that form a pinwheel, the building’s layout reflects its energy performance and thermal comfort with tall glazed glass panels that coax daylight into its furthest corners.

 The new structure’s built-in flexibility accommodates different teaching styles and future changes in office layouts.
-As well as a contemporary new lecture hall and auditorium the project offers research labs, exam and tutoring areas, huddle and breakout rooms, and ample student workspaces.
+As well as a contemporary new 150-seat, two-story lecture hall and a 250-seat auditorium the project offers research labs, exam and tutoring areas, huddle and breakout rooms, and ample student workspaces.

 BuroHappold’s innovative design skills, and reputation as a safe pair of hands, secured our multidisciplinary role in this exciting project.
 A combination of local and international talent, our team provided MEP engineering, structural engineering and energy modeling.
 Working closely with the university at all times, we secured the best faculty and student experience possible.